icann/rdap-conformance-tool/docs/std_95.md

   "message": "The JSON value is not a string."
 }
 ```
-    5. For the JSON name identifier , the value shall be a JSON string data type.
+    5. For the JSON name identifier, the value shall be a JSON string data type.
 ``` json
 {
   "code": -11205,